ismailabouzeidx/SLAM-Robot/README.md

 <img src="errorfromincompletemap.png" width="1080"/>

-Another Problem was that the robot would be "lost" when rotating; this with fixed upon tuning the odom_alpha AMCL parameters.
+Another Problem was that the robot would be "lost" when rotating; this was fixed upon tuning the odom_alpha AMCL parameters.